 The Security and Exchange Commission defines a penny stock as one that is selling for under $5 a share, although the vast majority of them sell for under $1.
 There are a couple of ways to buy penny stocks.
 You can use a live broker or buy and sell them directly through an online broker such as E-Trade or TD Ameritrade.
-The online brokers are often a better choice, since you can easily do things such set automatic sell or buy orders.
+The online brokers are often a better choice, since you can easily do things such set automatic sell or buy orders which is very helpful when you’re dealing with volatile penny stocks for day trading .
 And when it comes to buying and selling penny stocks, the process is a bit more complicated than it is if you’re dealing in shares of Microsoft or Starbucks.

 Why Are A Company’s Shares Being Sold Over-The-Counter?